 This last point brings us to the purpose of this guide.
 You may want to earn one or more Google certifications to demonstrate your competency with the Google Cloud.
-At whom does Google aim their CGP certification?
+At whom does Google aim their GC certification?
 What are the prerequisites?
 Read on--we'll answer all your questions.

 The Google Cloud certifications are role-based and consist of three tiers.
 Google aims the Associate certifications at IT professionals who deploy, monitor, and maintain Google Cloud-based projects.

 The Professional certifications deal with advanced Google Cloud design, implementation, and management skills.

 Google aims its User certifications at G Suite end users.
 This guide won’t cover Google User certification, but you can learn more about it in the Google Cloud documentation.

 The GC Associate and Professional certification all share the same basic attributes:

 Like many IT certification vendors, Google issues verifiable and shareable badges you can use to prove you hold the credential.

 Figure 1: Google Cloud certification badges

 The compensation and employment outlook for Google Cloud certifications is quite good indeed.
 Check out the following salary survey data:

 Next, this guide will survey the GC Associate and Professional certification portfolios.